AI and Ethics: Do we need a new ethics to deal with autonomous technology?

 The stories of gunpowder and nuclear weapons suggest that even when a moral framework exists, human behavior will rationalize around it for some other purpose or goal.

 Creative inventors often reflect a general ambivalence toward religion even if they adhere to the moral compasses that pervade society.
 Their ambivalence leads them to a distrust the ability of others to follow the precepts of ancient moral principles.

-While the Open Letter to the UN (AUTONOMOUS WEAPONS: AN OPEN LETTER FROM AI & ROBOTICS RESEARCHERS) may well increase dialog about the threats of military grade AI deployed in autonomous systems, it does not, because of ambivalence toward religion and a general distrust of it, suggest that makers of these systems simply adopt existing moral precepts.
+While the Open Letter to the UN (AUTONOMOUS WEAPONS: AN OPEN LETTER FROM AI & ROBOTICS RESEARCHERS) may well increase dialog about the threats of military grade AI deployed in autonomous systems, it does not suggest that makers of these systems simply adopt existing moral precepts, probably because of ambivalence toward religion and a general distrust of it.
 To weapons makers, the issue is always one of reflecting buyer need.
-If the manufacturer’s code includes too many constraints, their machines may appear crippled, and therefore unsellable to some segment of the weapons-buying market.
+If the manufacturer’s code includes too many constraints, their machines may appear crippled and therefore unsellable to some segment of the weapons-buying market.